 Healthcare Supply Chain

-From Kanban systems and the hardware to build them, coupled with software solutions to order and manage your inventory, BlueBin has the tools you need to manage your healthcare supply chain efficiently.
+From Kanban systems and the hardware to build them, coupled with software solutions to order and manage your inventory, BlueBin has the solutions you need to manage your healthcare supply chain efficiently.

 Supply chain is a term many people have been hearing quite a lot about since 2020.
 A supply chain is the network of individuals, companies, resources, activities, and technologies used to make and sell a product or service.[1]

 Healthcare is an area where the supply chain was hit particularly hard.
 Since the start of the pandemic in 2019, nearly every hospital across the country has reported supply chain issues.
-And 4 out of 5 experienced supply shortages, putting strain on an already taxed system.
+Four out of five experienced supply shortages, putting strain on an already taxed system.

 Since then, a call has gone out to improve the resilience of supply chains to mitigate the risks of a situation like this occurring again.